Supporting the Economy and Financial System in Response to COVID-19

 COVID-19 and the Economy

-The primary response to the virus is to manage the health of the population, but other arms of policy, including monetary policy, play an important role in reducing the economic and financial disruption resulting from the virus.
+The primary response to the virus is to manage the health of the population, but other arms of policy, including monetary policy, have played an important role in reducing the economic and financial disruption resulting from the virus.
 The Reserve Bank is committed to do what it can to support jobs, incomes and businesses in Australia.

-How the Reserve Bank is Supporting the Economy
+How the Reserve Bank Supported the Economy

-The Reserve Bank has put in place a comprehensive set of monetary policy measures to lower funding costs and support the supply of credit to the economy.
+In response to the COVID-19 pandemic, the Reserve Bank put in place a comprehensive set of monetary policy measures to lower funding costs and support the supply of credit to the economy.

 Lower the Cash Rate Target to 0.1 Per cent